Our Services

 Selected Work

-Since 2008, we have collaborated with a long-standing and eclectic group of clients who work in various fields, currently including furniture by Nikari, Poiat, and Hakola; carpets by Finarte, Sera Helsinki and Woven Works; candles by Desico; all things paper by Papershop; Japanese goods and sundries by Common; leather bags and lifestyle by Lumi Accessories; advanced fiber tech by Eagle Filters Group; interior architecture and product design by Studio Rouhunkoski Mikkonen; design methods and learning tools by SuoMu; art and musical works by Niko Luoma, Visa Norros, Santeri Tuori, Reinhold Heil and Matti Kujasalo (forthcoming).
+Since 2008, we have collaborated with a long-standing and eclectic group of clients who work in various fields, currently including furniture by Nikari, Poiat, and Hakola; carpets by Finarte, Sera Helsinki and Woven Works; candles by Desico; all things paper by Papershop; Japanese goods and sundries by Common; leather bags and lifestyle by Lumi Accessories; advanced fiber tech by Eagle Filters Group; interior architecture and product design by Studio Timo Mikkonen; design methods and learning tools by SuoMu; art and musical works by Niko Luoma, Visa Norros, Santeri Tuori, Reinhold Heil and Matti Kujasalo (forthcoming).

 Notations